sovrin-foundation/old-sovrin/README.md

 ### Initializing Keep
 To run a node you need to generate its keys.
-The keys are stored in on disk in files in a location called `keep`.
+The keys are stored on a disk in files in the location called `keep`.
-The  following generates keys for a noded named `Alpha` in the keep.
+The  following generates keys for a node named `Alpha` in the keep.
 The keep for node `Alpha` is located at `~/.sovrin/Alpha`.
 ```
 init_sovrin_raet_keep --name Alpha [--seed 111111111111111111111111111Alpha] [--force]